OpenNFT/OpenNFT/docs/updates_fork.rst

     pip install <PACKAGE_NAME>==<VERSION>

-Updating your Fork from OpenNFT repository
+Update your Fork from OpenNFT repository
 ------------------------------------------

 If you have your own repository forked from original OpenNFT, you can update it in the following way